john-yohan-park/Amazon_Price_Checker/README.md

 # Amazon_Price_Checker
-Checks price of an item on Amazon.com every hour.
-Sends email if the price drops to a specified amount.
+Checks price of an item on Amazon.com hourly

+Sends email if the price drops to a specified amount

-Written in Python.
-Powered by Beautiful Soup.
-TLS Server Encryption Enabled.
-Designed to be run on a Mac.
+Written in Python

+TLS Server Encryption Enabled

-To run this program, you will need to have installed Python 3, Requests, Beautiful Soup, Gecko Driver, and Mozilla Firefox.
+System Requirements: Python 3, Requests, Beautiful Soup, Gecko Driver, Mozilla Firefox

-You will need to define the sender's email(gmail with 2-step verification enabled), recipient's email, google app password, user agent, Amazon.com url of the desired item, and the max price you are willing to pay for the item.
+You will need to define the sender's email(gmail with 2-step verification enabled), recipient's email, google app password, user agent, Amazon.com url of the desired item, and the max price you are willing to pay for the said item.